peterhinch/micropython-tft-gui/README.md

 ## Class IconGauge

 This can display any one of a set of icons at a location.
 The icon to be displayed can be selected by an integer index.
-Alternatively a float in range 0.0 to 1.0 can be displayed: the control opts for the nearest icon.
+Alternatively a float in range 0.0 to 1.0 can be displayed: the control shows the nearest icon.

 Constructor mandatory positional arguments:
  1. ``tft`` The TFT object.